 Artist Anthony Kelly visited the burial ground over a three year period exploring its rich sensory environment through sound recording.

-There are two CDs, which are part of the publication.
-The first features a detailed conversation between Christopher Nuzum and Seán McCrum.
-The second CD features a composition interweaving voices (including stonemason Michael Roe and Christopher Nuzum) with an evocative series of nature recordings made by Anthony Kelly over three years in Temple Hill.
+The first CD features a detailed conversation between Christopher Nuzum and Seán McCrum.
+The second features a composition interweaving voices (including stonemason Michael Roe and Christopher Nuzum) with an evocative series of nature recordings made by Anthony Kelly over three years in Temple Hill.

-You can purchase the book and CDs for €15 at the launch and from www.fapointrecordings.com
+The book and CDs cost €15 altogether and may be purchased from www.fapointrecordings.com

 Temple Hill Burial Ground is in Blackrock, Co.
 Dublin, Ireland.
 Many local people know where it is, but very few know anything about it – whose burial ground it is, its history or its appearance.